magnusarneberg/cognitux/README.md

 Clock-dependent values and reference manipulations.

-Even broken clocks can be right once, or thrice.
+Even broken clocks can be right once or thrice.